 As of March 31, 2021, our CET 1 capital ratio increased to 13.7 % compared to 13.6 % as of December 31, 2020.
-The increase is due to € 0.4 billion increase in our CET 1 capital compared to year end 2020, partly offset by the above-mentioned increase in RWA.
-The increase of € 0.4 billion in CET 1 capital was mainly the result of our positive net profit of € 1.0 billion which was partially offset by our common share dividend and AT1 coupon accrual of € 0.4 billion for the first quarter of 2021 which is in line with the ECB Decision (EU) (2015/656) on the recognition of interim or year-end profits in CET 1 capital in accordance with the Article 26(2) of Regulation (EU) No 575/2013 (ECB/2015/4).
-Additional increase was the result of positive effects from Currency Translation Adjustments of € 0.7 billion with some negative foreign exchange counter-effects in capital deduction items of € 0.2 billion.
-Furthermore these positive impacts were partly offset by negative effects from increased regulatory adjustments from prudential filters of € 0.3 billion (mainly additional value adjustments due to re-introduction of pre-crisis methodology) and Equity compensation of € 0.3 billion.
+The increase is due to €0.4 billion increase in our CET 1 capital compared to year end 2020, partly offset by the above-mentioned increase in RWA.
+The increase of €0.4 billion in CET 1 capital was mainly the result of our positive net profit of €1.0 billion (based on IFRS as endorsed by the EU) which was partially offset by our common share dividend and AT1 coupon accrual of €0.4 billion for the first quarter of 2021 which is in line with the ECB Decision (EU) (2015/656) on the recognition of interim or year-end profits in CET 1 capital in accordance with the Article 26(2) of Regulation (EU) No 575/2013 (ECB/2015/4).
+Additional increase was the result of positive effects from Currency Translation Adjustments of €0.7 billion with some negative foreign exchange counter-effects in capital deduction items of € 0.2 billion.
+Furthermore these positive impacts were partly offset by negative effects from increased regulatory adjustments from prudential filters (mainly Additional value adjustments) of €0.3 billion due to re-introduction of pre-crisis methodology and Equity compensation of €0.3 billion.